StevenMayher/432-2022/classes/class21/README.md

 ## Two Quick Questions Before We Start

-Take a minute to come up with an answer to each of these questions, and then share your answer with someone next to you.
-Please **don't** read down to the end of this document before doing so.
+Take a moment to come up with an estimate (0% to 100%) for these four questions, then share your responses with someone next to you.

+1. If you had to guess, what percentage of American adults have read a book in the past year?
-1. If you had to guess, what percentage of American adults live in New York City?
+2. If you had to guess, what percentage of American adults live in New York City?
-2. If you had to guess, what percentage of American adults have flown on a plane?
+3. If you had to guess, what percentage of American adults have flown on a plane?
+4. If you had to guess, what percentage of American adults are vegan or vegetarian?

+Now compare your responses to those of your colleague(s).
+Do you have similar responses?
+What should count as a "similar" response?

 ## Materials for Today's Class